janek1842/SNMP-COM/README.md

 # SNMP-COM CONCEPT
+ The concept of this project assumes creating client-server app that would work like SNMP agent-manager.

+ Please note, this is only imitation of SNMP :)

+## SNMP Client and Server
 Predicted implementation of the following SNMP features in client-server architecture

-## SNMP Client and Server
 - MIB Implementation on server

 root-iso(1)-org(3)-dod(6)-internet(1)-mgmt(2)-mib(1):